 - Small businesses in bankruptcy may be eligible for a PPP loan.

 - Churches and religious organizations are eligible.
 Affiliation rules apply to nonprofit organizations.

-- As of February 2021, applicants or owners (at least 20%) with prior non-felony convictions (one year look-back) may apply, unless applicant or owner are incarcerated at the time of application.
+- As of February 2021, applicants or owners (at least 20%) with prior non-felony convictions (one-year look-back) may apply unless an applicant or owner are incarcerated at the time of application.

 - As of February 22, 2021, the restriction for applicants or owners (at least 20%) with delinquent student loan payments was removed.